Christian Fast – Table of Contents

-Therefore, an apt guideline to adhere to, to ensure that your fast is chosen and acceptable to God includes the following: is your fast an acceptable day to the Lord; is it a duration for seeking God; and is it a time that you approach the awesome presence of God; is it a day in which you afflict your soul; and is it a day to mourn and weep for your sins?
+Therefore, an apt guideline to adhere to, to ensure that our fast is chosen and acceptable to God includes the following: is our fast an acceptable day to the Lord; is it a duration for seeking God; also is it a time that we approach the awesome presence of God; is it a day in which we afflict our souls, and is it a day to mourn and weep for our sins?
 If your answer is yes, your fast is the one that the Lord God has chosen.
-So, if our fast conforms to His Words and our hearts are broken before Him, I believe with my entire heart that God has chosen our fasts.
+So, if our fast conforms to His Words and our hearts are broken before Him, I believe with my entire heart that God has chosen our fast.
 Is a person awake and asleep at the same time?
-Could one be tied and untied simultaneously.
+Could one be tied and untied simultaneously?
 Or is a person dead and alive at once?
-If no, then how can a person water-fast, juice-fast, partial-fast or even Daniel-fast concurrently?
-It is not possible.
+If no, then how can a person water-fast, juice-fast, partial-fast, or even Daniel-fast concurrently?
+It is not possible!
 These are mutually exclusive events.
 It’s one or the other.
 Therefore, in the context of a chosen fast, how can we eat or drink?
 And if we eat or drink we are not afflicting our souls but pampering them!
-Fast according to the Word of God!
+Let us fast according to the Word of God!
 What do you eat or drink while you execute your Christian fast?
+Explain in the comments below!
 Go to top of page.

 6).
 A Day the Lord Accepts